 Banks to set themselves on for new financial, banking and innovative business.
 What would have been considered impossible until a few years ago — transforming themselves from impassable monoliths to nimbler organisations, open to new kinds of partnerships.
 But as we would soon see, Banking-as-a-Service (BaaS) rather than Banking-as-a-Platform (BaaP) more aptly describes banks’ strategy of providing public APIs and development portals.

-AI is not a magic push button and it will never be but as a strategy if one adopt it will take them to new height though, particularly for financial institutions, fintechs and banks where data access and security play a critical role.
+AI is not a magic push button and it will never be but as a strategy, if one adopts it will take them to new height though, particularly for financial institutions, FinTechs and banks where data access and security play a critical role.
 With advancement in technology, organisations outside the banking industry diversified into financial services targeting margins in the space.
 These were organisations servicing millions of customers through broad distribution channels, be they mobile operators, retailers or on-line merchants.

-Initially, almost all the fun and joy in terms one double zero percent in shape of activities in the financial services (except non-banking services) space was attributable to banks with all the revenue being collected by the same entities.
-Africa, as the world’s second largest and second most inhabited continent with close to 1.2 billion people as a result of summing up habitants of 56 countries, there are a wide variety of trends that are shaping the retail financial services market in the region.
+Initially, almost all the fun and joy in terms of 100% in shape of activities in the financial services (except non-banking services) space was attributable to banks with all the revenue being collected by the same entities.
+Africa, as the world’s second largest and second most inhabited continent with close to 1.2 billion people as a result of summing up habitats of 56 countries, there are a wide variety of trends that are shaping the retail financial services market in the region.

 Banking Penetration in Africa

-MNO’s speed to achieve their goal to standardise, automate, digitise, remove boundaries by brining cross order financial/remittances service in form of payments, cash, airtime, paperless and online.
-At the same time banks are still in their canteens with their coffee mugs without any sign of worry but in reality all African banks face tough challenges from MNO’s & MFS players.
+MNO’s speed to achieve their goal to standardise, automate, digitise, remove boundaries by bringing cross order financial/remittances service in the form of payments, cash, airtime, paperless and online.
+At the same time banks are still in their canteens with their coffee mugs without any sign of worry but in reality, all African banks face tough challenges from MNO’s & MFS players.